 - Prospective fellows identified by Australian organizations must be from one of the eligible countries listed below.

-Typically, they will be professionals already in leadership positions or have a potential to assume leadership roles that can influence social and economic policy reform and development outcomes.
+Typically, they will be professionals already in leadership positions or have the potential to assume leadership roles that can influence social and economic policy reform and development outcomes.

 Number of Scholarships: Not specified